TanzHasan/Learning/content/math/IntroToBayesianStats.md

 +++
-title = "Intro to Bayesian Statistics" transparent = false
+title = "Simple Bayesian Statistics" date = "2024-03-28"
+weight = 1
 +++

+These are from old course notes

 ## Counting Example
 Let's consider a bag with 4 balls.
 The probability of reaching in and grabbing a ball that is blue is p.
 I want to get the sequence Blue White Blue, sampling with replacement.
 How many ways are there to do this?
 With the below fractions its easy to count out the possibilities.